 Other Web Sites

 This game, although evidently quite popular in North America, is surprisingly little documented: so far as I have noticed it is not described in any of the standard card game books.

 Another description of 5000 Rummy can be found on the Thirtysomething Gamers site.

 The variant known as George, without runs, appeared in the Anyone for Cards package for Windows 3.1, published in 1993.

 I would like to thank the many people, some of them wholly or partly anonymous, who have sent me descriptions of versions of this game.
 They include J.R.
-Arner, Jim Davidson, Judy-Ann Dvernychuk, Pauline Evans, Sam Finn, Jerry Frank, Woody Frank, Martin Glynn, Larry Hawkins, John Hill, Lois Hurst, Jeffrey Jacobs, Terry Jantz, Beverley Jenkins, Patricia King, Jodi Love, Randall Maden, Lisa Miller, Theodore L Mullett, Glenda Ritter, D'Andrea Spann, Bryan Stout, Debby Warren and Tim Vannote.
+Arner, Jim Davidson, Judy-Ann Dvernychuk, Pauline Evans, Sam Finn, Jerry Frank, Woody Frank, Martin Glynn, Larry Hawkins, John Hill, Lois Hurst, Jeffrey Jacobs, Terry Jantz, Beverley Jenkins, Denise Kelly, Patricia King, Jodi Love, Randall Maden, Lisa Miller, Theodore L Mullett, Glenda Ritter, D'Andrea Spann, Bryan Stout, Debby Warren and Tim Vannote.